MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v2.2.0/Remove-AzureRmVMChefExtension.md

 ## EXAMPLES

-### Example 1: Remove a Cchef extension from a Windows virtual machineC
+### Example 1: Remove a Chef extension from a Windows virtual machine
 ```
 PS C:\>Remove-AzureRmVMChefExtension -ResourceGroupName "ResourceGroup001" -VMName "WindowsVM001" -Windows
 ```

 This command removes a Chef extension from a Windows based virtual machine named WindowsVM001 that belongs to the resource group named ResourceGroup001.

-### Example 2: Remove a Cchef extension from a Linux virtual machineC
+### Example 2: Remove a Chef extension from a Linux virtual machine
 ```
 PS C:\>Remove-AzureRmVMChefExtension -ResourceGroupName "ResourceGroup002" -VMName "LinuxVM001" -Linux
 ```